-4.2.
-Creating spaces for community support for climate emotions emotions was found to offer important social support even if these discussions do not necessarily lead to solutions or action plans.
+A qualitative study of American and Finnish young people demonstrated that young people wish to have more spaces to discuss their climate emotions and experiences (Coppola and Pihkala 2023).
+Engaging in conversations with others about climate change and climate emotions was found to offer important social support even if these discussions do not necessarily lead to solutions or action plans.
 Furthermore, promoting well-being, sharing and expressing emotions collectively can lead to a better understanding of stressful and problematic situations (Stanton and Low 2012).
 The creation of platforms and safe spaces for meeting with others who have similar perspectives, collaborating, connecting and sharing ideas provide opportunities to support young people to share their experiences regarding climate emotions but also to take collective action.